 “South Carolina and the Berkeley County community are great places in which to work and grow,” said Data Center Operations Manager Eric Wages.
 “When Google first announced plans to come to Berkeley County in 2007, we were attracted to not only the energy infrastructure, developable land and available workforce, but also the extraordinary team from the local community that made us feel welcome.
 Today’s announcement is just a continuation of our investment in the state.
 Google is proud to call Berkeley County home.”

 The announcement aligns with Google’s goals to provide the best possible user experience.
 The data center in Berkeley County houses computer systems and associated components that support services such as Google search, Gmail, Google+ and YouTube.
-The company is growing capacity to meet demand for Google’s services.
+The seo company chapter is growing capacity to meet demand for Google’s services.

 “Today’s announcement is another big win for South Carolina.
 We celebrate Google’s decision to grow its footprint in Berkeley County with a $600 million investment.
 When a world-class company like Google decides to expand in the Palmetto State, it shows we are providing the sort of business environment that helps foster success,” said Governor Nikki Haley.